Functional Nutrition: Tips to Find a Great Health Coach

 What could we realistically achieve health-wise on a plan together?

 This goes both ways.
 As the potential client, don’t expect miracles.
-On the other hand, if a health coach tells you they can cure you of all disease, be very cautious about starting a plan with them.
+On the other hand, if a health coach tells you they can cure you of all diseases, be very cautious about starting a plan with them.
 With time and persistence, making the right changes can help put your body back into a state of healing.
 No magic bullets here, just a reliable process!

 Things to Avoid